Good geodesics satisfying the timelike curvature-dimension condition: Introduction

 We also establish the subsequent variations of \autoref{Th:Linfty estimates}. \begin{itemize} \item Assuming the stronger $\smash{\TCD_p^e(K,N)}$ condition in place of $\smash{\wTCD_p^e(K,N)}$, one may relax the hypotheses on $\mu_0$ and $\mu_1$, cf.~\autoref{Re:Minor}. \item A version of it holds for a dimension-independent $\smash{\wTCD_p(K,\infty)}$ condition, newly introduced in \autoref{Def:CD K infty} below following \cite{sturm2006a}, cf.~\autoref{Th:Ent linfty} and \autoref{Re:BL}.
 A key message here is that the upper dimension bound, apart from which timelike Ricci bounds have not been studied thus far, is not strictly required, but of course gives quantitatively better results. \item Our proof can be adapted to the situation of more general timelike convex functionals on $\scrP(\mms)$, cf.~\autoref{Th:CONV}. \item Lastly, we present a version for the \emph{timelike measure-contraction property} $\TMCP_p^e(K,N)$ from \cite{cavalletti2020}, following the work \cite{cavalletti2017} for metric measure spaces, cf.~\autoref{Th:TMCP}.
 Here, by nature of the $\TMCP$ condition (the terminal measure is a Dirac measure) the r.h.s.~of the obtained inequality

 is not bounded in $t\in[0,1]$, but blows up as $t$ approaches $1$. \end{itemize}

 In the $\wTCD$ context, \autoref{Th:Linfty estimates} seems optimal with respect to which endpoints $\mu_0$ and $\mu_1$ are allowed, i.e.~strongly timelike $p$-dualizable ones according to \autoref{Def:TL DUAL}.
 Having covered this framework, \autoref{Th:Linfty estimates} is expected to be relevant for stability questions, since the limit of a sequence of $\TCD$ spaces is only known to be $\wTCD$ in general \cite[Thm.~3.14]{cavalletti2020}.
 We point out that local causal closedness and $\scrK$-global hyperbolicity, two main assumptions of \autoref{Th:Linfty estimates}, are precisely the regularity conditions used to set up the corresponding notion of weak convergence of measured Lorentzian geodesic spaces in \cite{cavalletti2020}.
-On the other hand, the assumption of regularity is rather technical, but seems essential for a crucial lemma in this work, namely \autoref{Le:Plans}, cf.~\autoref{Re:Regularity cond}.
-The author is indebted to Robert McCann for pointing out this detail.
+Moreover, the author is indebted to Robert McCann for pointing out to add the assumption of regularity, cf.~\autoref{REG}, to \autoref{Th:Ent linfty} and to \autoref{Cor:Timelike branching} below.

 As in \cite{rajala2012a,rajala2012b} we avoid any assumption on (timelike) nonbranching \cite[Def.~1.10]{cavalletti2020}, which makes \autoref{Th:Linfty estimates} convenient for spacetimes with low regularity.
 Indeed, while spacetimes with $\smash{\Cont^{1,1}}$-metrics are timelike nonbranching \cite{cavalletti2020}, this property is expected to fail e.g.~for lower regularity of the metric and for closed cone structures \cite{minguzzi2019}.
-Nevertheless, already in the timelike nonbranching case, an interesting byproduct of \autoref{Th:Linfty estimates} and the uniqueness of $\smash{\ell_p}$-optimal couplings and $\smash{\ell_p}$-geodesics \cite[Thm.~3.19, Thm.~3.20]{cavalletti2020} is the following.
+Nevertheless, already in the timelike nonbranching case, an interesting byproduct of \autoref{Th:Linfty estimates} and the uniqueness of chronological $\smash{\ell_p}$-optimal couplings and $\smash{\ell_p}$-geodesics \cite[Thm.~3.19, Thm.~3.20]{cavalletti2020} is the following.